 Students grow in oral fluency by reading stories and novels to gather information for comprehension, structural analysis of vocabulary, and skill development.
 Through inquiry-based reading, critical thinking and writing activities, the students explore texts in-depth as they ask questions, read closely, support ideas with evidence, listen and respond to classmates’ ideas and extend their thinking.
-The Accelerated Reader Program, based on personalized goals according to each student’s independent reading level that guides them to books that are difficult enough in order to them challenged.
-The self-paced Wordly Wise Vocabulary online program supports students in the building of their vocabulary skills and basic grammar mechanics for usage in writing.
+The Accelerated Reader Program,based on personalized goals according to each student’s independent reading level, guides students to books that are difficult enough in order to them challenged.
+The Building Vocabulary program supports students in the building of their vocabulary skills and basic grammar mechanics for usage in writing.
 Students learn to write, in-depth, the purpose and structure of narrative, informative/expository, opinion texts.
 Students have multiple opportunities to write about what they have read to deepen their understanding of texts, analyze authors’ arguments, and synthesize information from multiple sources.
 All students participate in the county-wide “Reading Is the Goal” program sponsored by the Anaheim Ducks hockey team.

 - My Math, McGraw-Hill